-The VM70 comes in Velocifire’s standard packaging.
+The VM70 mechanical keyboard comes in Velocifire’s standard packaging.
 Minimalist boxes please me for one primary reason: packaging is expensive.
 Complicated print jobs and folding operations generate costs that are passed on to the end user.
-Velocifire sidesteps those costs by keeping things simple, which leads to lower retail prices.
+Velocifire sidesteps those costs by keeping things simple, which leads to lower retail prices for their keyboards.
 It also gives the company more leeway to develop their product and/or use premium materials in it.

+What’s in the VM70?
 A plastic keycap puller and huge glossy instruction card reside in the box.
-The end of the keyboard cable has a cap, and the keyboard itself is covered with a foam bag.
+The end of the keyboard cable has a cap, and the mechanical keyboard itself is covered with a foam bag.
 Not bad for a budget keyboard.

-The case doesn’t creak at all.
+The case on the VM70 doesn’t creak at all.
 Flex is minimal too, so the VM70’s showings in terms of stability are great.
-High density cases seem to be a specialty of this up-and-coming brand, so I’m happy to see that they’ve carried the trend over to their newest model.
+High-density cases seem to be a specialty of this up-and-coming brand, so I’m happy to see that they’ve carried the trend over to their newest model.

 The VM70’s PCB is well built and uniformly colored, but significant amounts of residue from the soldering process mar its aesthetic.
 I don’t see any serious soldering errors.
 Its plate is 1.4mm thick and seems to be well painted.
 Its cable is braided.
 It has a gold plated connector, which will prevent corrosion, and a ferrite to reduce RF interference.
 Neither feature will have a huge impact under normal use conditions, but the additions are nice to see nonetheless.